Flux flow and orbital upper critical field in multiband FeSe$_{0.5}$Te$_{0.5}$ explored by microwave magnetotransport: Introduction

-The paper is structured as follows: Section \ref{sec:exp} introduces the microwave techniques, the relevant models for the surface impedance and vortex motion resistivity, the samples preparation and properties.
-Section \ref{sec:results} will present the main results and discussions.
-Conclusions are presented in Section \ref{sec:conclusions}.
-Some details on data analysis are reported in the \ref{sec:zsdata}.
+The paper is structured as follows: \cref{sec:exp} introduces the microwave technique, the relevant models for the surface impedance and vortex motion resistivity, the samples preparation and properties, and the whole body of the surface impedance measurements. \cref{sec:results} deals with the analysis of the {flux flow} vortex motion parameters such as the {flux flow} resistivity and vortex viscosity and with the presentation and discussion of the main results.
+Conclusions are drawn in \cref{sec:conclusions}.